-What can I expect on an activity?
+What can I expect?

 Every activity is unique!
-The students who join make the activity what it is; we hope that you will learn something, make friends and practice your English!
-Unfortunately, due to risk liability and insurance, we cannot take anyone who is not a currently enrolled IEP student on an activity.
+The students who join make the activity what it is; we hope that you will learn something, make friends and practice your English. enrolled IEP student on an activity.

 How can I participate?